 Coccolithophores are single-celled phytoplankton that are especially abundant in tropical oceans but also bloom seasonally at higher latitudes.
-They are nearly spherical and covered with plates made of calcite (calcium carbonate) which account for approximately one-third of calcium carbonate production.
-They are an often-abundant component of the phytoplankton and account for a large fraction of primary production and carbon sequestration in the ocean.
-Blooms produce a strong bluish-white reflection that may cover thousands of square miles (Levinton, 2013a).
+They are nearly spherical and covered with plates made of calcite (calcium carbonate) which account for approximately one-third of calcium carbonate production in the ocean.
+They are an often abundant component of the phytoplankton and account for a large fraction of primary production and carbon sequestration in the ocean.
+Blooms produce a strong bluishwhite reflection that may cover thousands of square miles (Levinton, 2013b).